mfornos/pony-pso/README.md

 # Building

+Execute `./build.sh` to compile all the examples.
-Execute `./build.sh`, and you will find the compiled example programs in the `bin/` folder.
+You will find the executables in the `bin/` folder.

 ## Dependencies